Pontare25/Pontus-Obsidian/OS Plugins/Mac/Mac Plugins.md

 ## Spectacles
 Spectales is a free plugin tool for using commands to snap windows into place. https://www.spectacleapp.com
+## Rectangle
+Similar to Spectacles but also has support for drag and drop to manage windows.
+Obs!
+If you donwload in app store you have to pay.
+If you do it via the webpage it is free.

 # Mac menu bar
 ## Hidden bar